 - Letter(s) of support from peer faculty (no more than 2)

-Nominees are to submit all CIS written comments from the last two years of teaching.
-All comments must be scanned from the originals and saved into a single PDF.
+Nominees are to submit CIS summary sheets and all CIS written comments from the last two years of teaching, compiled into a single PDF.
+Please use the summary sheets to separate the comments by course.

 Part Three: Course Data